 Like a Night in the Forest

-It’s really hard to cry and drive at the same time.
+It’s not easy to cry and drive at the same time.

-And now here I am, driving and crying myself.
-It’s pretty ugly.
-But I realize at least that there had been no right answer back then.
-The bigger question for me is how she drove and sobbed at the same time without killing herself, because it’s hard to see through swollen eyes and the blur of tears.
-To make matters worse, the road is twisty and it’s dark as fuck in the forest in January, even at 7pm.
-If not for the headlights on Connery - the 1972 Ford pickup that Dad fixed up for my 16th birthday - I may as well’ve been navigating an ocean of black ink.
-And even though a sick part of me thinks it’d only be justice if I rolled the truck and died in an accident, most of me still wants to live, so I slow down and pull my truck over to the side of the dark road and put on my emergency flashers.
+But there’s no one watching, so I’m really going for it.
+My face is all scrunched up, my mouth open, my eyes a wet blur of tears.
+The road is twisty and it’s dark as fuck in the forest in January.
+If not for the headlights on Clooney, my old Ford pickup, I might as well have been navigating an ocean of black ink.
+And even though a sick part of me thinks it’d only be justice if I rolled the truck and died in an accident, most of me still wants to live, so I slow down and put on my emergency flashers.
 I just have to finish this song, and then I’ll be okay.

-That’s right: I’m not only driving and sobbing, I’m also trying to sing at the same time.
+That’s right: I’m not only driving and crying, I’m also trying to sing at the same time.

 Let me catch you up to speed: my family’s dead.
 All of them.

 And since it’s my fault, the least I can do is fulfill their final wish and scatter their ashes in Gem Lake, where I grew up.